mjfelis/zen-demo/content/en/faq/_index.md

 The Verifiable Trust Specification defines how decentralized identifiers, verifiable credentials, and secure communication protocols (like DIDComm) come together to create trusted digital interactions.
 It outlines the technical standards needed to verify identities and services reliably.

 ### 📌 5.
-What is the Verifiable Public Registry (VPR)?
+What is a Verifiable Public Registry (VPR)?

-The Verifiable Public Registry is an open "registry of registries" infrastructure.
+A Verifiable Public Registry is an open "registry of registries" infrastructure.
 It maintains records of trusted issuers, verifiers, and credential schemas, facilitating the transparent governance and verification of identities, credentials, and services on the decentralized web.
+The Verana Network is an implementation of a VPR.

 ### 📌 6.
 What are Essential Credential Schemas (ECS)?